Nanchang Jiangxi, China Travel Guide

 Nanchang is generally safe for solo female travelers.
 Public displays of affection tend to be discreet.

-Contact your hotel or tour operators directly to inquire about specific accessibility needs and to confirm facilities.
+Contact your hotel or tour operators directly to ask about particular accessibility needs and to confirm facilities.